 Measure and manage.

 Finally, consider your ability to measure and manage your team’s experience and perceptions.
 Perceptyx provides access to real-time technology with innovative time-based reporting tools.
 Society is rapidly adapting to COVID-19 by the hour, not weeks or months.
 Enabling people to have a voice and contribute to the success of their teams provides them with a sense of influence over their future—when the future is anything but certain.

 At Perceptyx, our mission is to enable people and organizations to thrive.
-In addition to the information above, and along with a pulse survey assessing the corporate response to the COVID-19 pandemic, we have developed a second pulse survey specific to supporting and managing remote teams that we will provide to clients free of charge.
+In addition to the information above, and along with a pulse survey assessing the corporate response to the COVID-19 pandemic, we have developed a second pulse survey specific to supporting and managing remote teams that we will provide to clients.

 We encourage all organizations to consider and apply the management principles outlined above to care for and lead your people through this next season.
 With consistent and conscientious leadership, we should all be able to weather the current crisis successfully, and see the way forward together.